steffenhaug/plox/report.md

 anti-aliasing is "correct" when text is overlapping.
 Both of these things are demonstrated in the figure above.

+The final advantage of this method is that it completely circumvents the use of SSBOs, so the program can work on MacOS.
+Mac users all over the world are (presumably) rejoicing.

 # Typesetting revisited
 Now that we (_finally_) can rasterize some text, it is time to finally render something interesting.
 We need to be able to position text elements relative to eachother, for example, we